 As I say, we wanted the group to act as a safe haven and source of support.
-Which also means we don’t tolerate any form of bullying or rude behaviour.
+Which also means that we don’t tolerate any form of bullying or rude behaviour.
 It’s nipped in the bud straight away.
 That’s not to say that the member would get booted off immediately.
-Instead, we would try to educate them and change their approach to the group.
+Instead, we would try to educate them and change their approach.

-With this ethos in place, we try to let the group police itself as much as possible.
-The quality of the group should really be accredited to its members.
+With this ethos in place, we try to let the members police themselves as much as possible.
+The quality of the group should really be accredited to those involved.

 PMM: Do you think there has always been a need for the ASG?